wrouesnel/bup/README.md

 #Current development branches:
 ##index-grafts

+> This branch is currently being refactored to improve disk space usage during indexing.

 Support for highly graftable indexes to enable easy use of bup with relocatable roots, or directory trees with subtle differences (i.e. when backing up home directories across Windows and Linux)